cfgauss/r-novice-gapminder/_episodes/01-rstudio-intro.md

 It is possible to add functions to R by writing a package, or by obtaining a package written by someone else.
-It is often useful to use a package written by someone else to do something you ned to do over writing your own code.
+It is often useful to use a package written by someone else to do something you need to do over writing your own code.
 As of this writing, there
 are over 7,000 packages available on CRAN (the comprehensive R archive network).
 R and RStudio have functionality for managing packages: